 Today everybody has at least one key in a pocket.
 It fits the lock of the entrance door to a house or an apartment, a garage or a vault.
 Maybe it opens a padlock attached to the chain tying your bike to a tree.
-Some individuals carry huge bunches of keys, which cause a real discomfort.
+Some individuals carry huge bunches of keys, which cause real discomfort.
 There is a solution to this problem proposed by manufacturers of smart locks that should brush such kind of troubles aside.

 Smart locks relieve you of the need to have a bunch of keys to the doors.
 These locks can be installed instead of regular deadbolt locks and differ from them providing you with a possibility to lock and unlock them with a smartphone or another gadget.
 Some smart locks are compatible with Smart Home systems.
-All in all, the smart locks feature the same functions as the common locks but they are more convenient to use and ensure a higher level of security.
+All in all, the smart locks feature the same functions as the common locks but they are more convenient to use and ensure a higher level of security, providing wireless automation.

 If you would like to change the doorbell along with replacing your lock with a smart one, we recommend taking a look at our door chimes and bells review that contains detailed information on these devices.